Creator Taxes: Product Gifts, 1099s & International Deals

 - Patreon, Ko-fi, etc.: May issue 1099-K

-Each platform has different payment timing, different reporting thresholds, and different rules about when they issue forms.
+Each platform pays on a different schedule, uses different reporting thresholds, and follows different rules about when they issue forms.

-The $600 threshold means you might not receive a 1099 from a platform that paid you $500 — but you still owe tax on that income.
-The absence of a form doesn't mean the absence of obligation.
+The $600 threshold is the sneaky part.
+A platform that paid you $500 won't send a 1099, but you still owe tax on that income.
+No form does not mean no obligation.

 How does your structure score?